 Uncommon Grace and Truth for Parents.

+Coming up with this tagline took a little longer than you’d think.
 After trying hard to be clever for a few months it came right down to the plain and powerful fact that we SO want to spread: Families are transformed when parents grow in God’s grace and truth, and learn to spill it over to their kids.

 At our workshops we frequently ask parents why they discipline their kids.
 The most common answers:

 - To hold them accountable

 These are certainly viable answers.
 But what if the main reason we disciplined our kids was the same reason God disciplines us: so they may share his holiness?
 (Heb.
 12:10)